Heikowi/HWIFileDownload/README.md

 ### App Delegate

-See the sample code for advice on souce code integration with the app delegate.
+See the sample code for advice on source code integration with the app delegate.